North Yemen civil war: Royalist offensive

-Between December 1964 and February 1965 the royalists discerned four Egyptian attempts to drive directly into the Razih mountains.
-The intensity of these thrusts gradually diminished, and it was estimated that the Egyptians lost 1,000 men killed, wounded and taken prisoner.
+Between December 1964 and February 1965, the royalists discerned four Egyptian attempts to drive directly into the Razih mountains.
+The intensity of these thrusts gradually diminished, and it was estimated that the Egyptians lost 1,000 men who were killed, wounded, and taken prisoner.
 Meanwhile, the royalists were building up an offensive.
 The Egyptian line of communications went from San'a to Amran, then Khairath, where it branched off north-eastwards to Harf.
-From Harf it turned due south to Farah, and then South-eastwards to Humaidat, Mutamah and Hazm.
+From Harf, the line turned due south to Farah, and then South-eastwards to Humaidat, Mutamah, and Hazm.
 From Hazm it led south-eastwards to Marib and Harib.
 A military convoy went over this route twice a month.
-Since the royalists had closed the direct route across the mountains from San'a to Marib, the Egyptians had no other way.
+Since the royalists had closed the direct route across the mountains from San'a to Marib, the Egyptians had no alternative.

-The royalists under the command of Prince Mohamed's objective was to cut the Egyptians' line and force them to withdraw.
+The objective of the royalists under the command of Prince Mohamed was to cut the Egyptians' line and force them to withdraw.
 They intended to take over the garrisons along this line and establish positions from which they could interdict the Egyptian movement.
-They had prepared the attack with the help of the Nahm tribe, who tricked the Egyptians into believing that they were their allies and would take care of the mountain pass known as Wadi Humaidat themselves.
+They had prepared the attack with the help of the Nahm tribe, who tricked the Egyptians into believing that they were their allies and would take care of the mountain pass, known as Wadi Humaidat, themselves.
 The royalist deal was that the Nahm would be entitled to loot the ambushed Egyptians.
 The Egyptians may have suspected something was up, as they sent a reconnaissance aircraft over the area a day before the attack.
-The royalists thus occupied two mountains known as Asfar and Ahmar and installed 75-mm guns and mortars overlooking the wadi.
+The royalists occupied two mountains known as Asfar and Ahmar and installed 75-mm guns and mortars overlooking the wadi.
 On April 15, the day after the last Egyptian convoy went through, the royalists launched a surprise attack.
-Both forces numbered at only a couple of thousands.
+Both forces numbered at only a few thousand.
 The guns positioned on Asfar and Ahmar opened fire, and then the Nahm came out from behind the rocks.
 Finally, Prince Mohamed's troops followed.
 This time, the royalists' operation was fully coordinated by radio.
 Some of the Egyptians surrendered without resistance, others fled to Harah 800 yards to the north.
 Both sides brought reinforcements and the battle shifted between Harf and Hazm.

-Meanwhile, Prince Abdullah bin Hassan began to raid Egyptian positions north-east of San'a at Urush, Prince Mohamed bin Mohsin was attacking the Egyptians with 500 men west of Humaidat, Prince Hassan struck out from near Sadah and Prince Hassan bin Hussein moved from Jumaat, west of Sadah, to within mortar-firing distance of the Egyptian airfield west of Sadah.
+Meanwhile, Prince Abdullah bin Hassan began to raid Egyptian positions north-east of San'a at Urush, While Prince Mohamed bin Mohsin was attacking the Egyptians with 500 men west of Humaidat, Prince Hassan struck out from near Sadah and Prince Hassan bin Hussein moved from Jumaat, west of Sadah, to within mortar-firing distance of the Egyptian airfield west of Sadah.
 Fifty Egyptians surrendered at Mutanah, near Humaidat.
-They were eventually allowed to evacuate to San'a with their arms.
-Mohamed's policy was to keep officers as prisoners for exchange, and to allow soldiers to go in return for their arms.
-Three to five thousand Egyptian troops in garrisons on the eastern slopes of the mountains and in the desert now had to be supplied entirely by air.
+They were eventually allowed to evacuate to San'a with their weapons.
+Mohamed's policy was to keep officers as prisoners for exchange, and to allow soldiers to go in return for their weapons.
+Three- to five-thousand Egyptian troops in garrisons on the eastern slopes of the mountains and in the desert now had to be supplied entirely by air.